- What is a CLIA Categorization?

 A score of 1 indicates the lowest level of complexity, and a score of 3 indicates the highest level.
 The scores for the 7 criteria are added together and tests with a score of 12 or less are categorized as moderate complexity, while those with a score above 12 are categorized as high complexity.
-The FDA will notify the sponsor of their CLIA categorization —usually within two weeks of the marketing clearance or approval.

-Following categorization, a manufacturer of a test categorized as moderate complexity may request categorization of the test as waived through a CLIA Waiver by Application (CW) submission to the FDA.
+Following initial categorization, a manufacturer of a test categorized as moderate complexity may request categorization of the test as waived through a CLIA Waiver by Application (CW) submission to the FDA.

 1 - Knowledge